 Apart from the Mentoring SIG, which requires a regular commitment from mentors and mentees, the other SIGs operate on a more fluid basis.
 Members can come and go as they wish.
 That said, there’s real benefit to be gained from becoming a regular and active member of a learning community and forming professional relationships with the members of one’s “tribe.”

 If you haven’t already attended a SLANSW SIG meeting, pop it on your To-Do list for 2023 and be inspired!

 In 2022 SLANSW offered a one-year mentoring scheme as part of its professional development program.
 Teacher Librarians of all sectors and levels of experience were invited to participate in this exciting scheme as either mentor or mentee.

-Applications will soon be open for members to express an interest in joining the 2023 Mentoring SIG.
 This SIG will run from February to November 2023.

 Networking SIG - NEW in 2023